- Partner, Managing Partner 2013-2015

 - After Burlington Northern: Developments in Retaliation and Whistleblowing , Kramer Rayson LLP Third annual Employment Law Conference, Knoxville, 2006 to 2006

 - Principles of Electronic Discovery, Barristers - Trial Practice in Tennessee, Knoxville, 2005 to 2005

 - What to Expect When You've Been Sued, Principles of Employment Law Discovery , Kramer Rayson LLP Employment Law Conference, Knoxville, 2004 to 2004

 - Martindale Hubbell - AV Rating

-- Best Lawyers' Lawyer of the Year 2014 - Insurance Law
+- Best Lawyers' Lawyer of the Year 2018 for Labor Law - Management

 Professional Associations and Memberships

 - Merit Selection Panel for Eastern District of Tennessee - Knoxville Bankruptcy Judge Positions, Member

 - Merit Selection Panel for Eastern District of Tennessee - Chattanooga Bankruptcy Judge, Member